Advanced Materials Characterization Workshop 2014

 - Special session on sample preparation and analysis of biological materials.

-- MRL staff scientists with 20+ years of hands-on experience in their fields.
+- MRL staff scientists with 20+ years of hands-on experience in materials characterization.

 - Industrial scientists introducing new technology and metrology.